From snipping to cutting on a longer path, use these free ocean-themed printables to help your preschoolers work on scissor skills development.

 When I was a kid I used to spend hours at my little table cutting out pictures from mail-order catalogs.
 Yes….mail-order catalogs I know I’m dating myself.
 I’m old.

 I loved cutting out pictures of toys and clothing for my Christmas and birthday wish lists.
-While I don’t remember getting any of the presents that I wished for, I sure had fun wishing and dreaming.
-I didn’t know it at the time, but while I was working on these wish lists, I was also developing my fine motor skills.
-Specifically, I was working on scissor skills development.
+While I don’t remember getting any of the presents that I wished for, I sure had fun wishing and dreaming and getting cutting practice.
+I didn’t know it at the time, but while I was working on these wish lists, I was working on my fine motor skills.
+Specifically, the fun fine motor activity helped me learn to cut with scissors.

 Today, I have some printables that will help your kids work on their scissor skills.
 These ocean-themed printables are part of my Scissor Skills Activity Resource...which includes a variety of themes to engage your kids.